beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > Writing components with React is easy, and by combining components, even a more complex application can be kept fairly maintainable.
 Indeed, a core philosophy of React is composing applications from many specialised reusable components.

-Mit React Komponenten zu schreiben ist sehr einfach und wenn man mehrere Komponenten miteinander kombiniert, lassen sich auch komplexere Anwendungen leicht betreiben.
-Tatsächlich ist die Kernphilosophie von React das Kombinieren vieler spezialisierter und wiederverwendbarer Komponenten.
+Mit React ist sehr einfach Komponenten zu erstellen und wenn man mehrere Komponenten miteinander kombiniert, lassen sich auch komplexere Anwendungen leicht verwalten.
+Tatsächlich ist eine Kernphilosophie von React das Kombinieren vieler spezialisierter und wiederverwendbarer Komponenten.

 > Another strong convention is the idea of a root component called App at the top of the component tree of the application.
 Nevertheless, as we will learn in part 6, there are situations where the component App is not exactly the root, but is wrapped within an appropriate utility component.

-Eine andere Konvention ist die Idee einen Hauptkomponenten "App" an die erste Stelle zu setzen.
-Nichtsdestotrotz werden wir in Abschnitt 6 lernen, dass es Situationen gibt, wo der Komponent "App" nicht an erster Stelle kommt.
+Eine andere Konvention ist die Idee einen Hauptkomponenten "App" an die Spitze der Appstruktur zu setzen.
+Trotzdem werden wir in Abschnitt 6 noch lernen, dass es Situationen gibt, wo der Komponent "App" nicht nicht ganz oben steht.

 ## props: passing data to components